epu-ntua/optimusdss/RapidMiner models and Action Plans/README.md

 Synopsis
 =======

-Each of the .txt files includes a script which can be used to calculate one of the Action Plans (APs) or Prediction Models (PMs) developed within the OPTIMUS project for implementing the DSS to the following pilots: Sant Cugat - Savona - Zaanstad.
+Each of the .R files includes a script which can be used to calculate one of the Action Plans (APs) or Prediction Models (PMs) developed within the OPTIMUS project for implementing the DSS to the following pilots: Sant Cugat - Savona - Zaanstad.

-The scripts refer only to the part of the APs and PMs developed under R and applied through RapidMiner.
+The scripts refer only to the part of the Action Plans and Prediction Models developed under R and applied using a RapidMiner server.

-In order to fully apply the APs and PMs, one must first create and define the data streams required as input for running the scripts.This is done through RapidMiner.
+In order to fully apply the Action Plans and Prediction Models, one must first create and define the data streams required as input for running the scripts.
+This is done through RapidMiner.

 The name of the script provides a brief explanantion of its content as follows:

-Creating_Prediction_model_xxxxx_R
+Creating_Prediction_model_xxxxx.R
 This is a script for estimating the parameters of the forecasting model used for prediction variable xxxxx.

-Forecasting_Prediction_model_xxxxxx_R
+Forecasting_Prediction_model_xxxxxx.R
-This is a script for predicting variable xxxxxxxx using the model estimated through Creating_Prediction_model_xxxxx_R.
+This is a script for predicting variable xxxxxxxx using the model estimated through Creating_Prediction_model_xxxxx.R.

-ActionPlan_xxxxxxxxxxx_R
+ActionPlan_xxxxxxxxxxx.R
 This is a script for implementing Action Plan xxxxxxxxxxx

 Based on the folder placed, each PM or AP refers to a different pilot